thehackerwithin/berkeley/LaTeX/README.md

 ### OSX

+You should use [MacTeX][mactex].
 You can do this with macports or homebrew by downloading the whole shabang from the website.

 ### Windows